 Courtesy of Visit Virginia Beach

 In Virginia Beach, sustainable seafood shines brightest when paired with fresh, locally grown fruits and vegetables, a value the city’s culinary community embraces.
-At Commune, a sustainable restaurant nestled in the ViBe Creative District, diners—surfers, anglers, and artists—gather to fuel up with dishes like pulled pork hash or a vegetarian-friendly mushroom benedict.
+Root visited Commune, an eco-friendly restaurant nestled in the ViBe Creative District.
+The farm-to-table spot is popular among diners—surfers, anglers, and artists—who gather to fuel up with dishes like pulled pork hash or a vegetarian-friendly mushroom benedict.

-At Bubba’s Seafood Restaurant, a family-owned former bait-and-tackle shop, you can enjoy seafood like crab cakes featuring blue crab meat and shrimp cocktail with views of the water—and of fishermen hauling in the day’s catch on the dock.
+Another option, Bubba’s Seafood Restaurant is a family-owned former bait-and-tackle shop where you can enjoy seafood like crab cakes featuring blue crab meat and shrimp cocktail with views of the water—and of fishermen hauling in the day’s catch on the dock.
 It doesn’t get much fresher.

 Fish for red drum and tuna